lazorfuzz/python-hacklib/README.md

 # AuthClient uses the mechanize module for form-based logins

 # Attempts to login and return the HTML of the resulting page
+# Returns False if resulting page has the same URL as the login page
 # Returns False if login fails using HTML Basic Authentication
-htmldata = ac.login('http://yourwebsite.com', 'username', 'password')
+htmldata = ac.login('http://yourwebsite.com/login', 'username', 'password')

 # For form-based logins, returns HTML whether login works or not.
 if 'incorrect' not in htmldata: